Cambrian explosion

-The Cambrian explosion (also known as Cambrian radiation or Cambrian diversification) is an interval of time beginning approximately in the Cambrian period of the early Paleozoic, when a sudden radiation of complex life occurred and practically all major animal phyla started appearing in the fossil record.
-It lasted for about 13 to 25 million years and resulted in the divergence of most modern metazoan phyla.
+The Cambrian explosion (also known as the Cambrian radiation or Cambrian diversification) is an interval of time beginning approximately in the Cambrian period of the early Paleozoic, during which a sudden radiation of complex life occurred.
+The fossil record of this period contains the first appearances of practically every animal phyla, implying that nearly all animal life has its origin during this radiation.
+It lasted between 13 and 25 million years and resulted in the divergence of most modern metazoan phyla.
 The event was accompanied by major diversification in other groups of organisms as well.
 (Note: This included at least animals, phytoplankton and calcimicrobes.)

 Before early Cambrian diversification, (Note: At 610 million years ago, Aspidella disks appeared, but it is not clear that these represented complex life forms.) most organisms were relatively simple, composed of individual cells or small multicellular organisms, occasionally organized into colonies.
-As the rate of diversification subsequently accelerated, the variety of life became much more complex and began to resemble that of today.
+As the rate of diversification subsequently accelerated, the variety of life became much more complex and began to resemble that seen today.
 Almost all present-day animal phyla appeared during this period, including the earliest chordates.